kkhuang81/NIGCN/README.md

 # Node-wise Diffusion for Scalable Graph Learning

 This repository contains the codes of NIGCN, data process, and split generation codes.
+For detailed information about NIGCN, please refer to the paper https://arxiv.org/abs/2305.14000.

 ## Requirements
 - CUDA 10.1.243